QosmoInc/pesto_tilde/ReadMe.md

 ## Getting Started

 To use `pesto~` with a pre-built release, first download the latest release from the releases page and unzip it into your Max packages folder.
-For Max 8, this is typically located at:
+For Max 9, this is typically located at:

-*   macOS: `~/Documents/Max 8/Packages/`
+*   macOS: `~/Documents/Max 9/Packages/`
-*   Windows: `C:\Users\[YourUsername]\Documents\Max 8\Packages\`
+*   Windows: `C:\Users\[YourUsername]\Documents\Max 9\Packages\`

-The release comes pre-bundled with a handful of models, 128, 256, 512, and 1024 samples at 44.1kHz sample rate (the default for Max and Ableton).
-The preprocessing step within the PESTO model is sensitive to sample rate, and to avoid any extra overhead I chose not to include any sample rate conversion.
-If you are using a different sample rate, or would just like a different chunk size, you can very easily export more scripted models from the original PESTO repository.
+The release comes pre-bundled with a handful of models, 128, 256, 512, and 1024 samples at 44.1kHz (the default for Max and Ableton) and 48kHz sample rate.
+The preprocessing step within the PESTO model is sensitive to sample rate, so we have included the common sample rates.
+If you use a different sample rate to those specified, the external does some internal mathematics to calculate an offset to shift the MIDI pitch to the correct pitch.
+However If you would like the model to run natively at the different sample rate, or would just like a different chunk size, you can export more traced models from my ONNX export repository.
 See the Exporting Models section below for more details.

 ## Usage

 To use `pesto~`, create a new object in Max with the syntax `pesto~ <chunk_size>`.
 The chunk size determines how many samples are processed at once - smaller chunks reduce latency while larger chunks improve accuracy.
 We recommend values between 128 samples (minimum stable size) and 1024 samples (acceptable latency for most applications).
-You must specify a chunk size argument, though using `0` will automatically select the smallest available chunk size.
+You must specify a chunk size argument to load an initial model!

 `pesto~` has three outlets:
 1.   **Pitch:** Outputs the estimated midi pitch value.
 2.   **Confidence:** Outputs the confidence of the pitch estimation, ranging from 0 to 1.
 3.   **Amplitude:** Outputs an continuous note amplitude.

-You can change settings during runtime by sending these messages to the object:
+You can hotswap models during runtime by sending these messages to the object:
 - `chunk <chunk_size>` to adjust the processing chunk size
-- `model <modelname.pt>` to load a specific model file
+- `model <modelname.onnx>` to load a specific model file

 `pesto~` will continuously output pitch, even if the confidence and amplitude are both very low, so we also include a couple of useful attributes: `@conf <value>` and `@amp <value>`.
 These provide automatic confidence and amplitude thresholding, returning a heavily negative midi value from the pitch outlet when the confidence or amplitude is below the specified value.